Saify007/Saify007/README.md

 ### Hi there 👋, I'm Saify
 #### I am a Student and a Full Stack Developer.
-![I am a Student and a Full Stack Developer.]

-My name is Saify.
-Now I'm 21 years old.
-I am also enthusiastic about fitness and technology.
-My hobbies are learning new things , explore various types of cooking and listening to podcasts.I have a big interest in various technologies and Web Development.
-I am also passionate about versatile sports.
+Ovation to my profile.
+I am Saify.
+I am currently studying in Computer Science Department at AIUB and also looking for an Internship program opportunity.
+Which might be any sector in Computer Science and help to boost up my knowledge and also uplift my career path.
+I am enthusiastic about technology and fitness.
+My favorite activities are learning new things, exploring various types of cooking, and listening to podcasts.
+I have a big interest in IoT technologies and Web Development.
+I am also passionate about various types of sports.
 Skills: REACT / JS / HTML / CSS

 - 🔭 I’m currently working on A web based project